ummjevel/Generative-AI-for-beginners-dotnet/02-SetupDevEnvironment/readme.md

-# Lesson 2: Setting Up the Development Environment for This Course
+# Setting Up the Development Environment for This Course

 This lesson will guide you through setting up your development environment for this course.
 To ensure your success we've prepared a devcontainer configuration that will provide all the tooling you need to complete the course.
 You can run the devcontainer in GitHub Codespaces (recommended) or locally on your machine.
 And we also demonstrate how to set up your GitHub access tokens to interact with GitHub Models.

-*We have you covered with guides to setup Azure OpenAI and Ollama, if desired.*
+*We have you covered with guides to setup [Azure OpenAI](getting-started-azure-openai.md) and [Ollama](getting-started-ollama.md), if desired.*

 ---

-#### What you'll learn in this lesson:
+## What you'll learn in this lesson:

 - ⚡ How to setup a development environment with GitHub Codepaces
 - 🤖 Configure your development environment to access LLMs via GitHub Models, Azure OpenAI, or Ollama